ChannelEngine: stock

 PUT /v2/offer

 This endpoint allows for the frequent update of the stock or price.
-All you need to provide are:
+All you need to provide is:

 - The corresponding Merchant product number